Mo3az00/simple-node-server/docs/install-a-system-service.md

            └─29359 /usr/bin/node start.js
 </pre>

-When everything worked, we can add the service to the system boot so that it's started automatically everytime the server is booting.
+When everything worked, we can add the service to the system boot so that it's started automatically every time the server is booting.

 <pre>
 sudo systemctl enable node-boilerplate.<b>{your domain}</b>